Matt Franzen

 Matt Franzen is an American college football coach and former college athletic administrator.
-He is the head football coach at Hastings College in Hastings, Nebraska, a position he had held since December 2020.
+He is the head football coach for Hastings College, a position he has held since 2021.
 Franzen was the head football coach at Doane College in Crete, Nebraska from 2007 to 2017, compiling a record of 65–49.
 He was also the athletic director at Doane from 2018 to 2020.

+Franzen succeeded Tommie Frazier as head football coach at Doane in 2007.